VedantBende/Portfolio-2.0/README.md

 📜 License
 This project is not open source and is protected under copyright.

-You may not copy, redistribute, modify, or use any part of the code or design for personal or commercial purposes without explicit written permission from the author.
+You may not copy, redistribute, modify, or use any part of the code or design for personal or commercial purposes without explicit written permission.

 All rights reserved © Vedant Bende.

-If you are interested in referencing or collaborating, please contact me.
+For reference or collaboration inquiries, please contact me.